 If you answered YES! to each of these questions, you may be eligible to be one of our automated donors.

 How Is a Power Red Cell Donation Different?

 During your power red cell donation, blood is drawn from one arm and drawn through a sterile, single-use needle set to a machine.
 The machine separates and collects two units of red cells and then safely returns the remaining blood components, along with some saline, back to you through the same arm.
-A step-by-step guide to the process can be found at the American Red Cross website.
+A video guide to the process can be found at the American Red Cross website.

 - Save time and make your donation go further: If you are extremely busy, committed to donating blood and an eligible A, AB, B, or O negative donor, power red cell donation may be ideal for you.
 Each procedure lets you give more of the product that is needed most by patients.
 Power red cell donation takes about 20-30 minutes longer than a whole blood donation and you can donate approximately every four months.